zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ## Helmholtz's Equation

 Consider a region of space without any source currents or charges.
 Physically, this means that there are no sources of fields in this region; but it doesn't mean the field contains no energy.
-The idea is to explore all solutions of Maxwell's equations (we can pick a particular solution once we specify the source or the field at the boundary), and determine how these solutions evolve over time.
+The idea is to explore all solutions of Maxwell's equations (we can pick a particular solution once we specify the source or the boundary conditions), and determine how these solutions evolve over time.

-Setting \\(\bm{J\_f} = \rho\_f = 0\\) in Equations 4.6, we obtain a coupled system of second-order linear homogeneous [partial differential equations](https://en.wikipedia.org/wiki/Partial_differential_equation):
+Setting \\(\bm{J\_s} = \rho\_s = 0\\) in Equations 4.6, we obtain a coupled system of second-order linear homogeneous [partial differential equations](https://en.wikipedia.org/wiki/Partial_differential_equation):

 $$ \tag{5.1}
 \begin{aligned}